Robert McNair Wilson

-Captain Robert McNair Wilson MB, ChB (22 May 1882 Maryhill, Glasgow – 29 November 1963 New Forest, Hampshire), was a British surgeon, writer and journalist and Liberal Party politician.
+Captain Robert McNair Wilson (22 May 1882 in Maryhill, Glasgow – 29 November 1963 in New Forest, Hampshire), was a British surgeon, writer and journalist and Liberal Party politician.

 Background

 Wilson was the son of William Wilson and Helen Turner.
 He was educated at Glasgow Academy and Glasgow University.
 On 7 December 1905 in Alnwick, Northumberland he married Winifred Paynter.
 They had three sons.
 He then married Doris May Fischel.
 They had two sons.

 Professional career

 Wilson was House Surgeon Glasgow Western Infirmary.
 He was Medical Correspondent of the Times from 1914–1942.
-He also wrote detective fiction under the pseudonym of Anthony Wynne and a novel under the pseudonym Harry Colindale.
+He also wrote detective fiction under the pseudonym of Anthony Wynne (most of which feature the amateur sleuth Dr. Eustace Hailey) and a novel under the pseudonym Harry Colindale.